nnfuzzy/llm101-k8s/README.md

    - APIs or backend services written in Python, Node.js, or Go This makes the setup ideal for teams working on diverse projects.

-## 1. Prerequisites

-Before starting, ensure you have the following:

-- A Kubernetes cluster set up on either MicroK8s or GCP.
-- Kubectl installed and configured to interact with your cluster.
-- Administrative access to the cluster.
-- Some experience with docker & k8s (kubectl) will help.

----

 ## 2. Setting Up the Kubernetes Cluster